cpplain/launch-school-core-curriculum/ls95/ls95-notes.md

 - Web application developer
   - Back-end Developer
   - Front-end Developer
-- Learning the topics in Launch School’s program will even assist pursuing other development roles outside of web development
+- Learning the topics in Launch School's program will even assist pursuing other development roles outside of web development
-  - For example: it’s impossible to become a great mobile developer without knowing everything taught in Launch School’s curriculum
+  - For example: it's impossible to become a great mobile developer without knowing everything taught in Launch School's curriculum

 ### Our Learning Goals